The-Vickerman/yhatchdoc/index.rst

 .. toctree::
    :maxdepth: 6

-This is the credits guide.
+This is a check from vicky.